ScyllaDB Documentation Logo Documentation

 Encryption¶

-• ScyllaDB Node to Node in the same region - using on AWS VPC Encryption in transit or GCP VPC Encryption in transit
+• ScyllaDB Node-to-Node in the same region - using AWS VPC Encryption in transit or GCP VPC Encryption in transit.

 ScyllaDB Cluster uses NVMe to store information.
 The data on NVMe instance storage is encrypted using an XTS-AES-256 block cipher implemented in a hardware module on the instance.
 The encryption keys are managed by EC2 and generated using the hardware module and are unique to each NVMe instance storage device.